 Yes.
 If you have a balance transfer, making a late payment can result in the termination of the promotional balance transfer offer.
 So you lose out on the 0% interest rate that attracted you to the balance transfer in the first place, which is replaced by a stunningly high interest rate (the revert rate).

-As with any other credit card, making a late payment on a balance transfer puts a black mark on your credit report and will lower your credit rating.
+As with any other credit card, making a late payment on a balance transfer puts a black mark on your credit report and may lower your credit rating.

 When you make every monthly payment on time and repay the entire balance of your balance transfer before the promotional period ends, you demonstrate your willingness and ability to repay a credit card.
 This positively affects your credit rating and looks good on your credit report.